xsolla/paystation-embed/README.md

 You can refer to the widget object, using the following methods:

 * **init(options)** — Parameter setting
-* **open** — Opening of payment interface (PayStation).
+* **open** — Opening of payment interface (Pay Station).
 Opens a modal window with an iframe that appears over the site content for desktop, and in the new window for mobile and tablet devices.
 * **on(events, handler)** — Attach an event handler function for one or more events to the widget.
     * **events** (string) — One or more space-separated event types, such as "open" or "close status".
     * **handler** (function) — A function to execute when the event is triggered.